jrnold/acw_battle_data/docs/source/resources/bodart1908_generals_killed.rst

 rank
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-:title: rank
+:title: Rank
 :type: string
 :format: default

+Rank of the general

 date
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 :title: date
-:type: string
+:type: date
 :format: default

+Date the general was killed (if given).

 dbpedia
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-:title: dbpedia
+:title: Dbpedia URI
 :type: string
-:format: default
+:format: url

+URI of the dbpedia.org resource for the person.